 The flip side of my African upbringing is that there was so much pressure then for a woman be married before 20 years of age.
 At the age of 27, you’re considered “too old” for marriage and children.
 I felt the pressure to get married but I also wanted a post-grad education, go places, be someone who made a difference and just do me, so I rebelled and found myself a dismissive avoidant.
 It felt like I had to choose between “being me” and “being in a relationship”, I chose me.
 But being primarily secure, I struggled a lot and as a dismissive avoidant ex, I didn’t handle relationships and break-ups well.

-And because I was primary secure, I was a loving and caring dismissive avoidant.
+Because I was primarily securely attached – I was a loving and caring dismissive avoidant.
 I had no problem expressing my feelings and needs and creating a safe space for someone to express their feelings and needs.
 I was consistently available and responsive but I didn’t want someone wanting more of my time and space than I wanted to give them.
 I didn’t want them expecting intimacy or expecting me to commit to a date or do anything they asked because it felt like pressure to meet their needs.
+But most of all, I didn’t want someone suffocating me and literally sucking the life out of me claiming it was love.

 Being a dismissive avoidant changed my thinking, my feelings, view of relationships

-Looking back now, there were times when I felt like I was doing the person I was with a favour being in a relationship.
 My thinking was, “I don’t want a relationship, but you want a relationship.
-I’m trying to give you what you want but it’s still not enough.
-Nothing is ever enough for you.”
+I’m trying to give you what you want but if it’s not enough for you, then leave.
+I’m not going to stop you or come running after you”.
 I know, really messed up (but there’s some truth to it).

 Most people would find not wanting to be in “a relationship” strange especially for a woman, but relationships just weren’t that important to me.
 And if I didn’t know better, I’d have sworn I invented the phrase “relationships are overrated”.
 Now that I’m a relationships coach helping exes get back together, my exes make jokes about it.